26 Ways to Feel Full While Eating Less

 Turn Off the 'Toons

 With such hectic schedules, many of us choose to multitask by eating dinner while catching up on our favorite shows.
 So while you may be able to get in on the office conversation about last night's episode of Game of Thrones, you're putting your waistline at risk; That's because of a little thing called distracted eating.
 When we eat in front of the TV or computer or on the road, it can prevent the signal of satiety from reaching our brains in regular time.
-Research has shown that people can consume hundred of extra calories when distracted as opposed to focused on their food.
+Research has shown that people can consume hundreds of extra calories when distracted as opposed to focused on their food.

 Eat This!
 Tip